TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 Notice we have a new keyword, `addl`, we are now adding the two values stored in the addresses pointed to by `%edx` and `%eax`.

-The code then tempoarily stores the result in `%eax` and moves it memory address 12 bytes away from the `%rdp`.
+The code then temporarily stores the result in `%eax` and moves its memory address 12 bytes away from the `%rdp`.
 Finally, `%eax` is zeroed off so it does not point to anything.

 **CALL TO ACTION**